 On Stage Questions – Contestants will answer an impromptu question on stage during the evening portion of the pageant.

-The Vanderburgh County pageant will be held on Monday, July 23, 2018.
+The Vanderburgh County pageant will be held on Monday, July 22, 2019.
 Preliminary judging will occur during the daytime.
-The public pageant and crowning will be held in the evening at the fair.
+The public pageant and crowning will be held the evening at the fair.

 Points and score sheets are for judges‘ assessment only.
 Final selection is the judges decision.

-Contestant dates to remember: TBD Queen and Contestant Picnic (TBD); July 22, 2018 at 5:30pm, in the auditorium (bring evening gown shoes for practice).
+Contestant dates to remember: Queen and Contestant Picnic (TBD); July 21, 2019 at 5:30pm, on stage practice in the auditorium (bring evening gown shoes for practice).